 The challenge is determining the most burning security priorities, having the ability to quickly detect and remediate them, then preventing them from recurring—all at cloud scale and cloud speed.

 The good news is that when it comes to working in public cloud, many have come before you and developed ways to automate cloud security processes and integrate them into daily automation workflows, making DevOps a force multiplier, and proactively identifying and addressing security mistakes.

 Five Nastiest Security Mistakes

 Based on real-world experience and research, our white paper “The Five Nastiest Security Mistakes Exposing Public Cloud Infrastructure” shares insights into five of the most dangerous and common IaaS configuration mistakes that could expose your public cloud computing environment to a worst-case IaaS security scenario.
 These are:

 - Early hacked administrative credentials

 For each of the five cloud security mistakes, we’ll discuss:

 - The specific weaknesses those configuration mistakes can create

 - How to detect those weaknesses manually or through automation

-Pre-order your free copy of the whitepaper “The Five Nastiest Security Mistakes Exposing Public Cloud Infrastructure” coming later this month to learn more about the five most dangerous categories of configuration security mistakes that expose public cloud infrastructure to compromise.
+Download your free copy of the white paper “The Five Nastiest Security Mistakes Exposing Public Cloud Infrastructure” to learn more about the five most dangerous categories of configuration security mistakes that expose public cloud infrastructure to compromise.